balucm999/ec2-eks-terraform/eks-cluster/IMP-notes.md

 5.amazonec2fullaccess
 6.administrator access
-note:top4 permisiions are mandatory note:after creating eks ckuster we need to give access entry to iam principal manually so goto eks cluster and click on create access entry(error will be there like iam principan not access to see reources on cluster)and go back to eks cluster and compute and refresh it then we can see nodes
+note:top4 permisiions are mandatory note:after creating eks ckuster we need to give access entry to iam principal manually so goto eks cluster and click on create access entry and select policy that is eksclusteradminpolicy(error will be there like iam principan not access to see reources on cluster)and go back to eks cluster and compute and refresh it then we can see nodes

 even after u cannot see the nodes in compute area in eks cluster then change manage access to eks API